-This was a great surprise for me to search out the history and pay tribute to the creator.
-I discovered that in Provence people used a variety of summer herbs to create “Herbes de Provance”.
-It was never famous or marketed until 1960 when Julia Childs wrote her recipe for Poulet Sauté aux Herbes de Provence and she developed a set recipe which was then published in her book, Mastering the Art of French Cooking.
-She was the first person to create a set of measured ingredients and was later marketed by a French company and called Ducros which was then sold to the USA and other countries.
-So although the Province people had been using several combinations of herbs for seasoning their foods for generations, it was Julia Childs who initiated the formula we use today.
+I discovered that people used a variety of summer herbs to create “Herbes de Provance” in Provence.
+It was never famous or marketed until 1960 when Julia Childs wrote her recipe for Poulet Sauté aux Herbes de Provence, and she developed a set recipe which was then published in her book, Mastering the Art of French Cooking.
+She was the first to create a set of measured ingredients and later marketed by a French company called Ducros which then sold to the USA and other countries.
+So although the Province people had been using several combinations of herbs for seasoning their foods for generations, Julia Childs initiated the formula we use today.
 Her recipe includes marjoram and savoy as well.
-I don’t have that in my present herb garden so they not included in this recipe but you can surely add them if you happen to have them in your garden.
+I don’t have that in my present herb garden, but you can surely add them if you happen to have them in your garden.
 So now you know!

 Herb de Provence Oil

 - 1 part rosemary leaves

 - 1 part oregano leaves

 - 1 part parsley

 - 1 part sage (1 small leaf…sage is strong)

 - 1 part lavender (leaves and the purple bud)